 TGax editor: Change the 1st paragraph of this subclause as follows (change shown based on TGax D0.2):

 An HE STA may send a Multi-STA BlockAck frame in response to an HE trigger-based PPDU.
 A Multi-STA BlockAck frame contains one or more BA Information fields with one or more AIDs and one or more different TIDs.
-An HE STA that transmits a Multi-STA BlockAck frame with more than one BA Information field and at least two different AIDs shall set the RA field to the broadcast address(#1493).
+An HE AP that transmits a Multi-STA BlockAck frame with different values of the AID subfield in Per STA Info subfields shall set the RA field to the broadcast address.
+An HE AP that transmits a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per STA Info subfields shall set the RA field to the address of the recipient STA that requested the Block Ack or to the broadcast address.
+An HE non-AP STA shall transmit a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per STA Info subfields and shall set the RA field to the address of the recipient STA that requested the Block Ack. (#1493,#2212)